Amulya275/IoT-Based-Smart-Parking-System-with-Raspberry-Pi/README.md

 # IoT-Based Parking Slot Management System using Raspberry Pi 3 and Firebase Cloud

 ## Project Overview
-This project aims to develop an intelligent, automated smart parking system using IoT technologies.
-The system optimizes parking space usage, reduces traffic congestion, and minimizes pollution and vehicle vandalism risks.
+With the rapid increase in vehicle ownership, urban areas are facing significant challenges in managing parking spaces efficiently.
+Traffic congestion, pollution, and inefficient parking allocation have become persistent issues.
+This project introduces an __IoT-based Smart Parking Slot Management System__ designed to optimize parking utilization, reduce congestion, and enhance user experience by integrating sensor-based automation, real-time data processing, and cloud-based accessibility.

 ## Features & Technologies Used
 - **IoT Sensors:** Infrared (IR) and Magnetic Sensors for real-time parking slot detection.